Home / For staff / Our diversity data

 A woman wearing an orange cardigan looking at a piece of chemistry equipment outside, with brick buildings in the background

-This year, around 100 staff took part in an anonymous survey that tracks different types of diversity.
+This year, 100 staff took part in an anonymous Equality, Diversity and Inclusion survey.
+The survey tracks different types of diversity, as well as culture change across the organisation.
 We are thankful for their contribution to our equality and inclusion work.

-We hope that by collecting and sharing our diversity information, we can make fair and transparent plans to improve from where we are now.
+We hope that by collecting and sharing our diversity information, we can make fair and transparent decisions to improve from where we are now.

 Gender

-When asked “What gender do you identify as?”, 57% of staff said man, 42% said woman, and 1% preferred not to say.
+When asked “What gender do you identify as?”, 52% of respondents said man, 40% said woman, 1% said gender-queer, and 7% preferred not to say.

 Age